Experian Limited - Modern Slavery Statement

 When starting a new relationship with a supplier, we:

-• ask questions at the outset of any competitive process around a supplier’s modern slavery compliance;
+• ask questions at the outset of any competitive process regarding a supplier’s modern slavery compliance;

 • may conduct onsite assessments of supplier premises where services are to be delivered and request to see policies and statements around modern slavery; and

-• obligate suppliers to agree to our supply chain principles or their equivalent standards.
+• obligate suppliers to agree to our supplier code of conduct or their equivalent standards.

-We also continue to assess our existing supply chain by carrying out annual desktop assessments in the UK & Ireland, North America, Latin America, EMEA/Asia Pacific annually.
-Our FY23 supply chain assessment began with a segmentation of all our suppliers by spend, region and category.
+We also undertake annual assessments of our existing supply chain.
+In FY23, we carried out desktop assessments in the UK and Ireland, North America, Latin America and EMEA and Asia Pacific.
+The assessment began with a segmentation of all our suppliers by spend, region and category.
 We focused on higher risk categories including facilities management, labour agencies and software development suppliers.
 We combined this with data from the Corporate Human Rights benchmark and Glassdoor.com to identify 98 of our highest risk suppliers.
 These suppliers received an assessment questionnaire.

 The assessment questionnaire included a series of questions to ascertain the suppliers’ knowledge, approach and policies relating to modern slavery risks in their business.
 The process included a review of their modern slavery statements and supporting policies where available.
 We received a 100% response-rate to our FY23 assessment questionnaire.

-The responses to the assessment questionnaire highlighted a number of quantifiable and measurable KPIs.
+The responses to the assessment questionnaire highlighted a number of measurable key performance indicators (“KPIs”):

 • 65 suppliers audit their own new suppliers (with modern slavery and human rights in scope);